 What kind of training will I receive?
 Does the company pay for it?

 Training starts with the Pre-Employment Orientation and continues on the rig.

 After completing your 500-hour probationary period, Precision will pay for courses related to your position.
 For Floorhands this could include H2S Alive, Confined Space, Fall Protection and Rig Rescue, Loader Training, Driver Training and Target Zero Safety Training.

 Besides the regular Industry recommended safety certifications all Operators, Derrickhands and Floorhands who complete the Enform Service Rig Competency Training will receive certification.

 Where can I take H2S and what does it cost?

-You should be able to find an H2S course close to home.
-Look in the Yellow Pages under “Training Programs” or “Safety Consultants & Training”.
-Alternatively you can phone Enform, an oilfield training school, at 1-800-667-5557.
-This course takes one day and cost approximately $150 for H2S and $80 for CSO.
+You should be able to find an H2S course close to home, and CSO can be done online.
+Search “Training Programs” or “Safety Consultants & Training” online.
+Alternatively, you can phone Energy Safety Canada, an oilfield training school, at 1-800-667-5557.
+These courses are one day and cost approximately $150 for H2S and $80 for CSO.